ramified/personal_handwritten_collection/README.md

 - the relationships between the ramified covering and the functional field extension.
 - from RS to algebraic curve over real/finite field, and finally the number field (mixed characteristic in two meanings: char 0+char finite, and different characters).
 In these cases, try to explain

-  - the "nearby cycle Frob",
+  - the Frob,
   - the difference between the "residue field automorphism group" and "Deck transformation group"
-  - analogs of the Chebotarev density theorem
+  - the Chebotarev density theorem
   - In the number field, I should explain why the ramification points can be computed by the discriminant, and recompute the ramification points of RS in the same way.
 - How the ramification theory interacts with the Brauer group as well as quartenion algebras.
 There are no direct relationships, but I think it to be fun.
 - (local field extension)